Questions & Answers for Continuing Education Sponsor Applicants

 The fee is $900 for three years.

 - Does an approved sponsor have to reapply after three years?

 Yes.
-Providers will have to reapply and pay the $900 fee to qualify for another three-year period.
+Any organization wishing to continue sponsoring continuing education courses for New York licensees will have to reapply and pay the $900 fee at least 45 days before approval expiration to be approved for another three-year period.

 - Can an organization offer continuing education courses as soon as an application is submitted?

 No. The application must be approved before courses may be offered and counted toward the mandatory continuing education requirement.

 Applications must be received at least 90 days prior to the date they will be offered.
 The amount of time it will take for the provider to be approved will vary and will largely depend upon how complete and accurate the application is when submitted.

 - Are there any prohibitions regarding continuing education and coursework?

 Yes.
 Continuing education that is designed for the sole purpose of maximizing profits for the practice of a massage therapist shall not be acceptable as continuing education.